eldanielo/AzureMutltipleNic/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>
 <p>
-This Template creates is a simpler version of the <a href="https://azure.microsoft.com/en-us/documentation/articles/virtual-network-deploy-multinic-arm-template/">MultiNIC deployment template</a>, using only one resource group.
+This Template is a simpler version of the <a href="https://azure.microsoft.com/en-us/documentation/articles/virtual-network-deploy-multinic-arm-template/">MultiNIC deployment template</a>, requiring only one resource group.
 </p>
 Resources created: </br>
 1 Resource Group for all resources </br>